 Jason CalanogAssistant Coach, TAMU Men's Swimming

-One of the nation’s top club swimming coaches, Calanog has served as a senior assistant coach at The Bolles School in Jacksonville, Fla., since 2007.
-During his time with the club team, his swimmers have set multiple national age group records and qualified for the Olympic Games and FINA World Championships, as well as the Junior World Championships, U.S. Nationals and Junior Nationals.
+Prior to coming to Texas A&M, Calanog served as a senior assistant coach at The Bolles School in Jacksonville, Fla., from 2007-15.
+During his time with the club team, his swimmers set multiple national age group records and qualified for the Olympic Games and FINA World Championships, as well as the Junior World Championships, U.S. Nationals and Junior Nationals.

 Calanog has a long history of coaching with the Philippines National Team.
 He was the Philippines head coach for the 2010 Pan Pacific Games (Irvine, Calif.) and the 2009 FINA World Championships (Rome, Italy).
 He was also an assistant coach for the Philippines National Team at the 2008 Olympic Games in Beijing, China, as well as the 2007 and 2009 South East Asian Games.